How to recession-proof your life amid economic uncertainty

 Yiming Ma, an assistant professor at Columbia University, says it’s not a question of if but when a recession will happen.
 People should prepare but not panic, she said.

-“Historically the economy has always been going up and down,” said Ma.
-“It’s something that just happens, it’s a bit like catching a cold.”

-But, she notes, some people’s immune systems are better able to recover than others.
-It’s the same with finances.
-If you think a recession could destabilize yours, here are some things you can do to prepare.
+If you think a recession could destabilize your finances, here are some things you can do to prepare.

 KNOW YOUR EXPENSES AND MAKE A BUDGET